945 Madison Avenue: Form

 The structure includes a cantilevered facade on the building's western elevation facing Madison Avenue.
 As such, the upper-story galleries protrude farther from the ground-story facade as they rise, extending outward an additional 14 ft at each level.
-The cantilevered facade functions as a portico, which Breuer stated would help receive visitors before they enter the museum building.
-These protrusions led observers to compare the overall massing to an inverted ziggurat.
-The spaces underneath the protrusions are illuminated at night.
+The cantilevered facade functions as a portico, and the spaces underneath are illuminated at night.
+Breuer stated that the protrusions would help receive visitors before they enter the museum building, and he also intended that the massing would visually connect the building with the street by drawing onlookers' attention inward.

+Breuer had described the protruding upper stories as bringing "attention to the museum and its special dedication", leading observers to compare the overall massing to an inverted ziggurat.
 When the building was finished, Progressive Architecture likened it to the stepped Pyramid of Djoser in Egypt.
 The southern end of the Madison Avenue elevation has only one cantilever, near the top of the facade, which is not as deep as the cantilevers elsewhere on the facade.
 The architectural historian Robert McCarter wrote that the interior layout was most heavily influenced by the differing west–east widths of each gallery floor, rather than by the museum's overall floor plan.

 The building was designed in the spirit of the nearby Guggenheim Museum – another artistic landmark created by a renowned architect, completed seven years earlier.
 The Guggenheim also its basic form come from an overturned ziggurat, as its architect Frank Lloyd Wright had stated in a 1945 Time interview; architecture critics had noticed, calling the Whitney a "squared-off Guggenheim".
 Breuer designed the building in response to specific desires from the Whitney Museum – an "assertive, even 'controversial' presence that would announce the experimentation it sought within; a clear 'definition, even monumentality that was basic to [their] program'; but also a continued effort to be 'as human as possible,' to reflect the Whitney's tradition of warmth and intimacy" after years situated in Greenwich Village.
 In 1966, Breuer told Newsweek that "Maybe I built it to rebel against skyscrapers and brownstones".